luisarizmendi/rhel-edge-quickstart/demos/kickstart-serverless-autoupdate/info.md

 ```

-3) Continuously check that the containers running on the system (at this point you should find an empty list): `sudo runuser -l admin -c "watch podman ps"`
+3) Continuously check that the containers running on the system (at this point you should find an empty list): `sudo watch 'runuser -l admin -c "podman image list"'`

 4) Access the service published on port 8080 on the edge device (`http://<edge-device-ip>:8080`)